On Willpower

 Making decisions is one of the most exhausting things we do.

 If you want to reserve your willpower for more important decisions, minimize the small, meaningless decisions in your day.
 (One way I do this is by grocery shopping at ALDI or Trader Joe’s where the selection is smaller.
 I literally feel far less stress as a result.
-Even my children have commented on this difference!)
+Even my children have commented on this difference!
+Read more about decision fatigue and how to minimize it in your life here.)

-The secret of people who manage to: exercise daily, build a business, stay happily married, etc is to cultivate habits that make it easier to have discipline.
+The secret of people who manage to exercise daily, build a business, stay happily married, etc is to cultivate habits that make it easier to have discipline.
 They create routines so that they don’t have to think so much about what the right decision is.
+When we do something habitually, we don’t fatigue our willpower reserves.

-One of the reasons David Allen’s Getting Things Done system is so effective is that it makes decision making less stressful.
-This is why any personal organization system works… because it helps you create routines so you don’t have to constantly ask yourself “What now?”.
+One of the reasons David Allen’s Getting Things Done book was a best-seller, and his system so effective, is that it makes decision making less stressful.
+This is why any personal organization system works… because it helps you create routines so you don’t have to constantly ask yourself “What now?
+What’s next?“.

 According to the authors of Willpower, “The unconscious mind asks the conscious mind to make a plan.”
-It’s as if our brain “nags” us to write things down, the specifics of what we need to do, so it can relax.
+It’s as if our brain “nags” us to write things down.
+It needs to know the specifics of what we need to do.
+Only then can it can relax.
 Hence the popularity of “brain dumps”, the humble to-do list, and systems like GTD.

 Here’s a fantastic quote that I’ve been trying to emblazon on my mind: